amatherne/amatherne.github.io/index.md

       a diet is the best defense.
 No, I did not kill Kitty.
 However, I am going to oblige and answer the nice officer's questions because I am an honest man with no secrets to hide.
+- template: contact
+  block: contact
+  image:
+    background_image: uploads/2018/07/08/austin-2.jpg
+    image_background_color: rgb(106, 13, 131)
+  content:
+    headline: Get in Touch
+    description: "<p>I don't criticize you!
+And if you're worried about criticism, sometimes a diet is the best defense.
+No, I did not kill Kitty.
+However, I am going to oblige and answer the nice officer's questions because I am an honest man with no secrets to hide.</p>"
+    text_color: rgb(255, 255, 255)

 ---
 foo bar